-Combining of Age Grades
+Combining and Clustering of Age Grades

 This process ensures that every child has the opportunity to play rugby safely and enjoyably while adhering to strict guidelines to protect their welfare.